Common Application Errors

 - Marital status of parent refers to the status of the parent with whom you live.
 This means if your biological parents are divorced and you live with your mother who has remarried, then her status is "married."
 Given this scenario, both the mother's income and her husband's must be listed on the application.

 - If you or your parents contributed to tax-deferred pensions and savings plans (paid directly or withheld from earnings), contributions should be reported in the Untaxed Income section of the FAFSA.
 Such contributions arefound on the W-2 form, Box 12a through 12d, codes D,E,F,G,H and S only (do not include code DD).
 Housing, food, and other living allowances paid to members of the military, clergy, and others are also considered untaxed income.

 Household Size and Number in College

-- If you are considered "dependent" according to financial aid regulations, include in your parent(s)’ household: yourself, your parents, your parents’ other children (if your parents will provide more than half of their support between July 1, 2017 and June 30, 2018, or if the other children could answer “no” to every dependency status question) and other people if they now live with your parent(s), and your parent(s) provide more than half of their support and will continue to provide more than half of their support between July 1, 2017, and June 30, 2018.
+- If you are considered "dependent" for the 2020-2021 academic year according to financial aid regulations, include in your parent(s)’ household: yourself, your parents, your parents’ other children (if your parents will provide more than half of their support between July 1, 2020 and June 30, 2021, or if the other children could answer “no” to every dependency status question) and other people if they now live with your parent(s), and your parent(s) provide more than half of their support and will continue to provide more than half of their support between July 1, 2020, and June 30, 2021.

 Releases and Signatures